mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Identify the lowest node at which the direct paths from `index` and `signer_index` overlap.
-Set private keys for that node and its parents up to the root of the tree, using the `path_secret` from the KeyPackage and following the algorithm in {{ratchet-tree-updates}} to move up the tree.
+Set private keys for that node and its parents up to the root of the tree, using the `path_secret` from the KeyPackage and following the algorithm in {{ratchet-tree-commits}} to move up the tree.

 # Sequencing of State Changes {#sequencing}